Create a list-based loop with the For block

 This code creates an empty list, adds the letter “a” to it, and loops over the code until it adds all 26 letters of the alphabet to the list.

-Connect a Collect block
+Connect to the Collect block

 The Collect block saves multiple outputs to a list.
 In this tutorial, your loop will run three times, output three values, and use this block to save these values to a list.